 The following sources of support are available within the University, encourage students or staff to make contact with them:

-The Counselling Service is able to help with making an assessment of the severity of a student’s situation, advising of the next step and offering general support to the School or Department (ex.
+The Counselling and Mental Wellbeing Service is able to help with making an assessment of the severity of a student’s situation, advising of the next step and offering general support to the School or Department (ex.
 4579/4007)

-The Disability Team is able to help with advice and support for students with disabilities , which also includes mental health issues.
-They are able to guide you to the right support and where appropriate liaise with other services such as Counselling.
-Appointments with the Disability Team can be arranged through the Hub Advice Reception(ext.
-4007) or by email: email@example.com
+The Enabling Team is able to help with advice and support for students with disabilities, which also includes mental health issues.
+They are able to guide you to the right support and where appropriate liaise with other services such as Counselling and Mental Wellbeing.
+Appointments with the Enabling Team can be arranged through the Hub Advice Reception(ext.
+4007) or by email: firstname.lastname@example.org